 ❦ ❦ ❦

 One night, a very few days after he arrived at the settlement, Rama heard a muffled sob.
-He got up from the pile of straw where he was sleeping and went into the open land, where the second path lay.
+He got up from the pile of straw where he was sleeping and went into that second path.
+The sound seemed to have come from that area.

 It was very late.
 The full moon was very bright and almost directly overhead.
 He could see very well to walk around by its light.
 He heard the sob again.